Indiana Council of Teachers of Mathematics Constitution

 ARTICLE IV - OFFICERS AND DUTIES

-The elected officers of this organization shall be a president, president‐elect or past president, secretary, treasurer, and three representatives from each of the elementary, junior high, senior high, and college grade levels.
-One elementary, junior high, senior high, and college level representative will be elected from northern, central, and southern regions designated by the board of directors.
-The appointed officers shall be the Registrar, Journal Editor(s), the State Representative to the NCTM, and the General Chairman of the Annual State Mathematics Contest.
+The elected officers of this organization shall be a president, president-elect or past president, secretary, treasurer, and three representatives from each of the elementary, junior high, senior high, and college grade levels.
+One elementary, middle school, senior high, and college level representative will be elected from northern, central, and southern regions designated by the board of directors.
+The appointed officers shall be the Registrar, Communications Director, Journal Editor(s), the State Representative to the NCTM, and the General Chairman of the Annual State Mathematics Contest, and committee chairmen.

 The President shall preside at all meetings, assist in making programs, appoint all committees except those provided for by motion and specified to be appointed in some other manner, direct the officers in their duties, act as chairman of the Board of Directors and Executive Committee, appoint the Registrar, the Journal Editor(s), the State Representative to the National Council of Teachers of Mathematics, and the General Chairman of the Annual State Mathematics Contest, appoint other officers as deemed necessary with the approval of the Board of Directors, and in general, be responsible for the affairs of the Council during the term of office.